FAQ

 Meet Paul

-Hi I’m Paul!
-I’m a 38 year old dog dad, swing dancer, streamer, actor, singer, and casual gamer.
+Hi, I’m Paul!
+I’m a 40-year-old dog dad, swing dancer, streamer, actor, singer, and casual gamer.
 I’m the oldest of six kids and was raised in southern California.
-I enjoy dancing, coffee, traveling, hanging out with my dog Athena, board games, musical theater and hanging out with friends.
+I enjoy dancing, coffee, traveling, hanging out with my dog Athena, board games, musical theater, and hanging out with friends.

 Paul’s Dance History

-In 2004, a year after I graduated high school, a friend of mine joined a neo swing band called Phat Cat Swinger.
+In 2004, a year after I graduated from high school, a friend of mine joined a neo-swing band called Phat Cat Swinger.
 She was playing keyboard for the band and thought it would be fun to learn to swing dance.
-I volunteered to learn with her and before long we were dancing in front of the band during gigs and performances.
-She eventually moved away to take a job in NYC and I continued to dance in front of the band.
-I enrolled in a few dance courses at the local community college and met a girl that I would partner with for almost six years.
+I volunteered to learn with her, and before long, we were dancing in front of the band during gigs and performances.
+She eventually moved away to take a job in NYC, and I continued to dance in front of the band.
+I enrolled in a few dance courses at the local community college and met a girl whom I would partner with for almost six years.
 My exposure to the greater swing dance community was somewhat limited until I met a couple of girls at a “Big Bad Voodoo Daddy” show that invited me to Camp Hollywood.

-Camp Hollywood was the first place I saw lindy hop and I was equal parts excited and devastated when I discovered it.
-Up until that point I considered myself a proficient dancer.
-I was already teaching locally, I was performing in front of a live band almost weekly, and I could throw my partner in the air!
+Camp Hollywood was the first place I saw Lindy Hop, and I was equal parts excited and devastated when I discovered it.
+Up until that point, I considered myself a proficient dancer.
+I was already teaching locally, performing in front of a live band almost weekly, and I could even throw my partner in the air!
 I didn’t know this new dance at all, and it was far more impressive than anything I had ever done.

 Camp Hollywood inspired me to start making weekly trips down to Riverside, the closest place I could learn to lindy hop.
 From then on I was hooked.
 I danced regularly in Riverside and ran a few different venues in my local area over the years.
 I discovered a passion for teaching and taught lessons locally and eventually in Riverside as well.

-The lindy hop community hosts a lot of weekend dance events like Camp Hollywood that consist of lessons, competitions and live music.
+The Lindy Hop community hosts a lot of weekend dance events like Camp Hollywood that consist of lessons, competitions, and live music.
 You can finish a dance event with over 30 hours of dancing in one weekend.
 Dance events drove my improvement for a few years.
-I also made lasting friendships with other dancers because of the quality time spent carpooling and rooming together.
+I also formed lasting friendships with other dancers due to the quality time spent carpooling and rooming together.
 I joined a dance team in Fullerton and trained with them on a weekly basis.
-After a year on “The Bobbysox Brigade” I left that team and started one in Riverside called “The Lindy League.”
+After a year on “The Bobbysox Brigade,” I left that team and started one in Riverside called “The Lindy League.”

-I started working with a 9 year old student that was passionate about lindy hop.
-I had the opportunity to take her to Texas one year and competed with her in an ametuer competition.
-The organizer of the event was touched by this and offered me the position of youth coordinator for the International Lindy Hop Championships.
-I was able to bring my little dance partner to Washington DC and later perform my first showcase with her at Camp Hollywood.
+I started working with a 9-year-old student who was passionate about Lindy Hop.
+I had the opportunity to take her to Texas one year and competed with her in an amateur competition.
+The organizer of the event was moved by this and offered me the position of Youth Coordinator for the International Lindy Hop Championships.
+I was able to bring my little dance partner to Washington, DC, and later perform my first showcase with her at Camp Hollywood.
 This is one of the highlights of my dance career.

-One of our regulars at Metro Swing had been improving very quickly and I asked her if she would be willing to partner up and train to compete at Camp Hollywood.
-Laura and I started working December of 2017 and she soon became a regular part of the stream broadcasts as well.
-I also started dancing regularly with Ioanna and Kristen who became competition partners for Camp Hollywood as well.
+One of our regulars at Metro Swing had been improving very quickly, and I asked her if she would be willing to partner up and train to compete at Camp Hollywood.
+Laura and I started working in December 2017, and she soon became a regular part of the stream broadcasts as well.
+I also started dancing regularly with Ioanna, who became a competition partner for Camp Hollywood as well.

 In September of 2018 I realized a goal set in 2010 to become a finalist at Camp Hollywood.
-This was in large part due to the stream, practices with Laura, and all the love and support of friend and family.
-In 2019 I quit my job as a financial advisor to pursue a career in dance.
-Unfortunately this was incredibly poorly timed as the pandemic hit six months later.
-At home with nothing to do I started streaming a weekly hang out session for dancers called “The Global Online Social.”
+This was in large part due to the stream, practices with Laura, and all the love and support of friends and family.
+In 2019, I quit my job as a financial advisor to pursue a career in dance.
+Unfortunately, this was incredibly poorly timed as the pandemic hit six months later.
+At home with nothing to do, I started streaming a weekly hangout session for dancers called “The Global Online Social.”
 I also produced Virtual Camp Hollywood and received the Spirit Award called the “Golden Budgie” for my work in the virtual space.

-I’ve recently (2023) moved away from my Southern California scene and I’m now living in Davis California and dancing and teaching in Sacramento.
-Competing has continued to be a successful and rewarding venture and I’m not competing in more advanced divisions when possible.
-I’ve also started to teach regionally with Laura and that is incredibly rewarding.
-In all, I love finding new ways to be involved in bringing people together through dance.
+I’ve recently (2023) moved away from my Southern California scene, and I’m now living in Sacramento, California, and dancing and teaching in here.
+Competing has continued to be a successful and rewarding venture, and I’m now competing in more advanced divisions when possible.
+I’ve also started to teach regionally with Laura, and that is incredibly rewarding.
+Ultimately, I love discovering new ways to bring people together through dance.

 -Paul